SylvainGuieu/system/readme.md

     TemperatureSensor = System.Pattern(name="tempsensor", status="unknown", unit="K")

 # Collection

-the goal of Collection is to get the right system object given the parent system context.
+The goal of Collection is to get the right system object given the parent system context.
 Collection makes the link in between the data base (if any) and the system.

 a Collection object must define some methods:

-    - get_ids: must return a list of sub-system ids if applicable
+- `get_ids`: must return a list of sub-system ids if applicable
-    - get_parameters: must return a dictionary of default parameters for a given id
+- `get_parameters`: must return a dictionary of default parameters for a given id
-    - get_id: optional, in case the Collection object is called without id (or id=None) this function must return a default id if it is relevant.
+- `get_id`: optional, in case the Collection object is called without id (or id=None) this function must return a default `id` if it is relevant.

 the get method can also be redefined but will make the get_parameters obsolete, it can be used to make more complex behavior.